Dermatologic Manifestations of Gianotti-Crosti Syndrome

 Sex

 In children, males and females are equally affected.
-Reported cases in adults have been seen exclusively in females.
+Reported cases in adults have been seen almost exclusively in females.

 Age